lbugnion/ms-glossary/instructions/getting-started-synopsis.md

 Use the `Delete` button to delete a note.

-> You can delete all the notes if you want, however each note needs to have some text defined.
+> You can delete all the notes if you want, however each existing note needs to have some text defined.

 ## Keywords or key expressions